mtralka/PythonPhaseCrossCorrelation/README.md

 ## Docker

-For convenience, this project include a dockerfile and docker-compose for consistent and worry-free development across multiple machine.
+For convenience, this project includes a dockerfile and docker-compose for consistent and worry-free development across multiple machine.

 With `docker` and `docker-compose` installed: